chef-boneyard/openssl/README.md

 ================

 This cookbook provides tools for working with the Ruby OpenSSL library.
 It includes:
-- A library method to generate secure random passwords in recipes, using the Ruby OpenSSL library.
+- A library method to generate secure random passwords in recipes, using the Ruby SecureRandom library.
 - An LWRP for generating x509 certificates.
+- An LWRP for generating dhparam.pem files.
 - An attribute-driven recipe for upgrading OpenSSL packages.

 Requirements